 But it’ll be worth it.

-Here's how to meet new people and make friends in Boston
+Here's how to make friends and meet new people in Boston, MA

 1. Build Your Self-Confidence